Home | Third Forum St. Petersburg, Russia: 25-27 June 2008 | Forum Mission and Concept

 Each Local Counsel, which is a member of the Organizational Committee, is also a Country Coordinator for its country and possibly other countries in its sub-region.

-The annual meetings of the Forum are held over the course of 2.5 days: Wednesday afternoon, Thursday and Friday.
+The annual meetings of the Forum are held over the course of 2.5 days: Wednesday afternoon, Thursday, and Friday.
 An extensive social events program is organized to give the delegates an opportunity to socialize with each other in an informal environment.
 A separate program is organized for guests of the delegates.

-The Program/Agenda is divided into 2.5 days, with the first afternoon devoted to the meeting of the CIS Local Counsel (open to all delegates).
-The second day consists of the CIS regional panels (Caucasus region; Russia, Ukraine, Belarus, Moldova; Central Asia region; Showcase of the Host Country), International Law Firms and Corporate Counsel panels.
+The Program/Agenda is divided into 2.5 days, with the first afternoon devoted to the meeting of the Europe-Caucasus-Asia Local Counsel (open to all delegates).
+The second day consists of the Europe-Caucasus-Asia regional panels (Caucasus region; Russia, Ukraine, Belarus, Moldova; Central Asia region; Showcase of the Host Country), International Law Firms and Corporate Counsel panels.
 The third day consists of substantive panels devoted to specific areas of law where the delegates can discuss recent developments in a particular area of law in their jurisdiction.
 Special Seminars may be organized within the framework of an annual meeting.

 The languages of the annual meetings are English and Russian, considering that these are the languages most common among the delegates.
 Simultaneous Russian-English translation is provided, but not for any other languages.